KnowitSolutions/reference-kubernetes-stack/README.md

 ### Local development databases

-For local development the required Postgres and Cassandra databases can run as Kubernetes deployments.
-This will however not provide any persistence, and as such all data in the database is lost every time the associated pods are restarted.
-The following commands will setup a namespace `db` in which the databases are set up.
+For local development the required Postgres database can run as a Kubernetes deployment.
+This will however not provide any persistence, and as such all data in the database is lost every time the associated pod is restarted.
+The following commands will setup a namespace `db` and create the database inside it.

 ```
 kubectl create ns db